 The Property Appraiser’s Office administers all property tax exemptions.
 Links to applications for available exemptions are below.
-Please Note: You must have an existing Homestead Exemption to qualify for additional exemptions.
+Please Note: You must have a Homestead Exemption to qualify for additional exemptions.
 The deadline to file for Homestead Exemption is March 1 of the qualifying year.
-For more information, call us at (561) 355-2866 or contact us at firstname.lastname@example.org

 Active Military Service Exemption

-The exemption is available for any branch of the U.S. Military, U.S. Coast Guard and Florida National Guard on active duty who serve outside the continental United States, Alaska and Hawaii.
+The exemption is available to a member of any branch of the U.S. Military, U.S. Coast Guard and Florida National Guard on active duty who serve outside the continental United States, Alaska and Hawaii.
 Application DR-501M must be submitted every year and eligibility is based on the previous year’s deployment, Jan.
 1-Dec.
 31.

 Civilian Disability Exemptions